-- an input method (e.g., resources consumed or efforts expended) where these faithfully reflect performance; or an output method (e.g., achievement of specified project milestones or delivery of defined deliverables) where - an output method (e.g., achievement of specified project milestones or delivery of defined deliverables) when these more accurately measure progress.
+- an input method (e.g., resources consumed or efforts expended) where these faithfully reflect performance; or

+- an output method (e.g., achievement of specified project milestones or delivery of defined deliverables) where these more accurately measure progress.

 The method applied is selected for each contract based on the nature of the promised services and the information available, and is applied consistently to similar performance obligations.